laoning666/synology-chat-bot/README.md

 ## FAQ

 **Q: How can I change the AI model's response style?**
-A: You can customize the AI's system prompt by modifying the `CHAT_API_SYSTEM_PROMPT` environment variable.
+A: For OpenAI-compatible APIs, customize the `CHAT_API_SYSTEM_PROMPT` environment variable.
+For Dify, configure the prompt in the Dify dashboard.

 **Q: Is conversation data lost after a session timeout?**
 A: Yes, timed-out sessions are automatically cleared.
 You can adjust the timeout duration with `CONVERSATION_TIMEOUT`.

-**Q: Which AI models are supported?**
+**Q: Which AI APIs are supported?**
-A: In theory, any model compatible with the OpenAI API format is supported, including OpenAI's GPT series, Claude, etc.
+A: Two types are supported:
+- **OpenAI-compatible**: Any API following the OpenAI Chat Completions format (OpenAI GPT, Azure OpenAI, Claude, local LLMs with OpenAI-compatible endpoints, etc.)
+- **Dify**: Dify platform's Chat API

+**Q: How do I use Dify instead of OpenAI?**
+A: Set `CHAT_API_TYPE=dify`, configure `CHAT_API_URL` to your Dify API endpoint, and set `CHAT_API_KEY` to your Dify app's API key.
+Model and prompt settings are configured in the Dify dashboard.

 **Q: How is message security ensured?**
 A: The system uses webhook token validation to secure messages and supports HTTPS for encrypted data transmission.